Teplitsa/Leyka/README.txt

 5. The plugin start page (a console)

 == Changelog ==
+= 3.12 =
+* New: internalization code framework added.
+* New: UA Liqpay gateway added.
+* New: now campaigns settings have a character counter for the payment title setting.
+* New: Star template displays PM icons when only one PM available.
+* Fix: CP recurring cancelling callback handling fixed.
+* Fix: now recurring subscription cancelling hook for CP gateway is triggered at all times.
+* Fix: the "notify_tech_support_on_failed_donations" error fixed.
+* Fix: Yandex.Kassa get_gateway_response_formatted() method is more error-proof now.
+* Fix: Star template controller errors fixed for cases when non-RU l10n is used.
+* Fix: small errors in Star & Heed Help templates fixed.
+* Removed: the redundant test payment marker removed for Yandex.Kassa gateeway donations.
+* Removed: phys. persons support removed for the Quittances & PayPal gateways.

 = 3.11.1 =
 * Fix: donations & subscriptions export fix.
 * Fix: non-workiing active recurring fix.